 A Parikrama or circumambulation of the Parvat is very popular among the devotees.
 Around the year you can see people doing the Parikrama.
 This time in Braj Bhumi, I decided to do the Parikrama of Govardhan Parvat.
 I did it on an e-rickshaw.
-First things I discovered was the different types of Parikrama that you can do.
+The first thing I discovered was the different types of Parikrama that you can do.

 Different Types of Govardhan Parikrama

-- Doodh Parikrama – In this Parikrama you hold a pot of milk in your hand as you walk or drive around Govardhan Parvat.
+In this Parikrama, you hold a pot of milk in your hand as you walk or drive around Govardhan Parvat.
 You keep offering the milk continuously.
-Most of the times, people make a small hole in the pot and just hold it as they move.
+Most of the time, people make a small hole in the pot and just hold it as they move.
 As you walk, you can see the lines of milk on the path.

-- Couple Dandvat Parikrama – In a great example of Ardhnarishwara, many couples do the Dandvat Parikrama together.
+In a great example of Ardhnarishwara, many couples do the Dandvat Parikrama together.
 Alternate Dandvats is done by the husband and the wife.
 This reduces the effort spent by half.
-I saw many couples doing a Dandvat, where the wife starts from where the husband’s hands reach and then, husband stands where the wife’s hand touch the ground.
+I saw many couples doing a Dandvat, where the wife starts from where the husband’s hands reach, and then, husband stands where the wife’s hand touches the ground.